Regression (film): Plot

 Rose jumps from the window of her house after seeing ghostly figures, injuring herself.
 Bruce meets Angela in the church's cemetery to reassure her and after an emotional outburst, she kisses him.
 Shocked, Bruce leaves her there and returns to his home.
 He sees a soup advertisement on the street and recognizes the woman in it as the one he sees in his nightmares.
 He concludes that his imagination has run away with him.
 He tells Kenneth that all these past memories are induced by therapy and the whole situation is just the result of mass hysteria.
 Though the professor is initially resistant to the idea, he too comes to suspect that these memories were not real.

-Bruce is attacked by two hooded figures who finally reveal themselves as George and their colleague, Farrell (Aaron Abrams).
+Bruce is attacked by two hooded figures who finally reveal themselves as George and their colleague, Farrell.
 George was seeking revenge after Bruce detained him as a child molester and ruined his career.
 Bruce offers to forget the whole situation if George tells him everything he knows.
 After George reveals things, Bruce confronts Angela about her abuse and she insists she told the truth.
-Finally Bruce concludes that she was fabricating everything from the beginning as she wanted to escape from her family, whom she thinks are responsible for her mother's death.
+Finally Bruce concludes that she was fabricating everything from the beginning as she wanted to escape from her family, whom she believes to be responsible for her mother's death.
 She wanted to elope with George, as they had a sexual relationship for some time, but he refused to elope with a minor.
 Angela accused her father in order to escape the house.
 When Bruce confronts her, she tells him that no one is going to believe him, especially if she tells them that they kissed in the cemetery.
 Bruce tells John everything but John decides to take the blame and pleads guilty in order to rescue Angela and hopes that she will forgive him one day for being a bad father.

-The film ends with a statement that many cases like this were reported before the satanic abuse hysteria faded, and that there was never any proof that such ritualistic abuse by organized Satanic cults existed (presumably referring to assertions made during the Satanic Panic in the U.S. and other countries in the 1980s and early 1990s).
+Many cases like this were reported before the satanic abuse hysteria faded, and that there was never any proof that such ritualistic abuse by organized Satanic cults existed (presumably referring to assertions made during the Satanic panic in the U.S. and other countries in the 1980s and early 1990s).